top of page

 diy laundry soap

 There are some things I've been making forever (like lip balms), but then there are others that I procrastinated on for years (like soap, haha).
-I think maybe after revamping my whole life, I just kinda lost steam for a bit.
+I tend to think that maybe after revamping my whole life, I just kinda lost steam for a bit.
 I knew there was still more I wanted to learn and tackle, but I slid those projects to the back burner for some day in the future.
 When I had more time (as if).

-It's incredibly easy and fast to make
+1. It's incredibly easy and fast to make

-I whip up an enormous batch that lasts me for many, many months
+2. I whip up an enormous batch that lasts me for many, many months

-It works better than the detergents I'd been using
+3. It works better than the detergents I'd been using

-I save money
+4. I save money

-Since I started making it, that occasional—yet persistent—nasty wet-dog smell (that I can only assume is some kind of washing machine mold) has completely disappeared from our clothing.
-Really, that unpleasant odor used to cause me intense mental duress and made me feel totally unclean even when dressed in freshly washed clothes.
+5. Since I started making it, that occasional—yet persistent—nasty wet-dog smell (that I can only assume is some kind of washing machine mold) has completely disappeared from our clothing.
+Really, that unpleasant odor used to cause me intense mental duress and made me feel totally unclean, even when dressed in freshly washed clothes.
 And since I can smell that others also struggle with this, I thought I'd share my secret to eliminating it (hint: it involves an essential oil, of course!).

 Ingredients